A dichotomy for topological full groups: Introduction

 Given an action $\alpha$ of a group on the Cantor set, Nekrashevych introduced in \cite{Nek19} the \emph{alternating full group} of the action, which we denote by $\sA(\alpha)$.
 This is a normal subgroup of $\sF(\alpha)$ generated by certain copies of finite alternating groups.
 It was shown in \cite{Nek19} that if $\alpha$ is minimal, then $\sA(\alpha)$ is simple and is contained in every non-trivial normal subgroup of $\sF(\alpha)$.

 In \cite{MB18}, Matte Bon obtained a classification of uniformly recurrent subgroups of topological full groups.
-By using this result, we show the following: \begin{theorem*}[Theorem \ref{thm:main}] Let $\alpha$ be a minimal action of countable group on the Cantor set.
-The following conditions are equivalent: \begin{enumerate} \item[(i)] $\sA(\alpha)$ is non-amenable; \item[(ii)] Any group $H$ such that $\sA(\alpha)\leq H\leq\sF(\alpha)$ is $C^*$-simple; \item[(iii)] There exists a $C^*$-simple group $H$ such that $\sA(\alpha)\leq H\leq\sF(\alpha)$. \end{enumerate} \end{theorem*} As a consequence, we obtain the following: \begin{corollary*}[Corollary \ref{cor:der}] Let $\alpha$ be a minimal action of a group on the Cantor set.
+By using this result, we show the following: \begin{theorem*}[Theorem \ref{thm:main}] Let $\alpha$ be a minimal action of a countable group on the Cantor set.
+The following conditions are equivalent: \begin{enumerate} \item[(i)] $\sA(\alpha)$ is non-amenable; \item[(ii)] Any group $H$ such that $\sA(\alpha)\leq H\leq\sF(\alpha)$ is $C^*$-simple; \item[(iii)] There exists a $C^*$-simple group $H$ such that $\sA(\alpha)\leq H\leq\sF(\alpha)$. \end{enumerate} \end{theorem*} As a consequence, we obtain the following: \begin{corollary*}[Corollary \ref{cor:der}] Let $\alpha$ be a minimal action of a countable group on the Cantor set.
 Then $\sF(\alpha)$ has the unique trace property if and only if it is $C^*$-simple.
 If $\sA(\alpha)=\sF(\alpha)'$, then $\sF(\alpha)$ is non-amenable if and only if it is $C^*$-simple. \end{corollary*}

 It is still an open problem whether $\sA(\alpha)$ always coincides with $\sF(\alpha)'$, but in many cases this is known to be true.
 For example, it follows from results of Matui (\cite{Mat15}) that this is the case for free Cantor minimal $\Z^n$-systems.
-This implies that the example of non-amenable topological full group coming from an action of $\Z^2$ in \cite{EM13} is $C^*$-simple.
+This implies that the example of non-amenable topological full group coming from an action of $\Z^2$ in \cite{EM13} is $C^*$-simple. \begin{ack} I am grateful to Eduard Ortega and Nicolás Matte Bon for helpful comments.
+I also thank the anonymous referee for suggestions which helped to improve the presentation of this work and for pointing out an incorrection in the original formulation of Proposition \ref{prop:mea}. \end{ack}